yoctoproject/poky/documentation/ref-manual/variables.rst

       This variable is used in the :ref:`ref-classes-kernel-fit-image` class.

+   :term:`FIT_CONF_PREFIX`
+      When using the :ref:`ref-classes-kernel-fit-image`, this is the prefix used for creating FIT configuration nodes.
+Its default value is "conf-".

    :term:`FIT_DESC`
       Specifies the description string encoded into a FIT image.
 The default value is set by the :ref:`ref-classes-kernel-fit-image` class as